 Women make up more than half of the Canadian population but are significantly underrepresented in engineering education and in the engineering profession.
 Over the past decades, the number of women enrolled in post-secondary engineering programs has risen, as has the number of women in the engineering profession.
 Yet despite steady increases in the representation of women, men still vastly outnumber women in engineering.

-Engineers Canada is committed to increasing the representation of women in engineering and is actively working to ensure that the engineering profession is more diverse, inclusive, and reflective of the Canadian population that it serves.
-In the Engineers Canada Strategic Plan, 2019-2021, the Engineers Canada Board made the recruitment, retention, and professional development of women in the engineering profession one of four strategic priorities for the organization.
+In the Engineers Canada Strategic Plan, 2019-2021, the Engineers Canada Board made the recruitment, retention, and professional development of women in the engineering profession one of four strategic priorities for the organization, and directed Engineers Canada to develop goals and action plans for all three of these areas.
+Engineers Canada consulted regulators and 30 by 30 Champions on the three areas and published an Environmental Scan on the current state and context of the 30 by 30 initiative.
 This work is primarily carried out through Engineers Canada’s 30 by 30 initiative, which has as its goal raising the percentage of newly licensed engineers who are women to 30 per cent by the year 2030.
 Thirty per cent is held as the tipping point for sustainable change—reaching 30 by 30 will help drive cultural change in the engineering profession, supporting even greater involvement of women in the profession.

 Men as allies